emmanuelsalawu/tp-db/README.md

 We make all the executables, python source codes, and prebuilt databases for the Therapeutic Peptide Design Database (TP-DB, https://dyn.life.nthu.edu.tw/design) available through GitHub (https://github.com/emmanuelsalawu/tp-db) and Docker Hub (https://hub.docker.com/repository/docker/emmanuelsalawu/tp-db) under the Apache License, Version 2.0 (https://www.apache.org/licenses/LICENSE-2.0).

 ## Using TP-DB Online
-The easiest way for a general user the Therapeutic Peptide Design Database (TP-DB) is through the version we host online at https://dyn.life.nthu.edu.tw/design.
+The easiest way for a general user to use the Therapeutic Peptide Design Database (TP-DB) is through the version we host online at https://dyn.life.nthu.edu.tw/design.
 Nonetheless, all the results of the version we are hosting can be reproduced and even extended through the executables, python source codes, and prebuilt-databases.

 ## Using TP-DB Locally, on Your Computer
 To use TP-DB on your local machine, we recommend using docker.
 The steps are as follows.